The Colleen Bawn: Plot

+"Colleen Bawn Rock" near Killarney, designated in the Victorian period as the 'location' of Eily's murder.

 The action then switches back to Hardress, who is boating back home with Danny.
 Danny, who is willing to do anything for Hardress, offers to kill Eily to rid Hardress of his plight, so that he may marry Anne and use her family money to keep his estate.
 He tells Hardress to give him one of his gloves if he wishes Danny to commit the act.
 Hardress sternly refuses, still loving Eily and knowing that it would be an unspeakable crime if committed.
 After arriving home, Hardress immediately retires to his room, leaving Danny and Mrs. Cregan to converse about the offer that Danny had made Hardress.
 Mrs. Cregan follows after Hardress, finds his gloves, and takes one back to Danny.
 Danny wrongly believes that Hardress had agreed to give him the glove, and, seeking only to obey his master, takes off in his boat to fetch Eily for slaughter.

 Danny arrives at Eily's home and convinces her that Hardress wants to meet her on a secluded cliff.
 She obeys, only to find that it is just her and Danny.
 After a failed attempt to retrieve her marriage license, Danny pushes her off the cliff.
 Immediately after, a shot is heard and we see Danny crumple to the earth.
 Unbeknownst to Danny, Myles leaps into the lake and saves Eily, whom he loves.

 The truth then begins to unravel.
 On hearing of Eily's death, Hardress agrees to marry Anne, but during the wedding Mr. Corrigan, believing Hardress to be behind the murder, brings soldiers to the Cregans' estate demanding that they turn over Hardress.
 During this confrontation, Myles and Eily show up just in time and disprove all the charges against Hardress.
 Eily and Hardress stay together, Anne gives the Cregans the money they need to save their land and runs off with Kyrle, happily in love.